 Endometrial and ovarian cancer screening and prevention in women with Lynch syndrome are reviewed here.
 Genetic testing for Lynch syndrome and Lynch syndrome related to colorectal cancer is discussed separately.
-(See "Lynch syndrome (hereditary nonpolyposis colorectal cancer): Clinical manifestations and diagnosis" and "Lynch syndrome (hereditary nonpolyposis colorectal cancer): Screening and management of patients and families".)
+(See "Lynch syndrome (hereditary nonpolyposis colorectal cancer): Clinical manifestations and diagnosis" and "Lynch syndrome (hereditary nonpolyposis colorectal cancer): Screening and management".)

 The use of the name HNPCC can be misleading since this disorder predisposes to a variety of other cancers in addition to colorectal cancer.
 As a result, the previously used name, Lynch syndrome (after Dr. Henry Lynch, who did much to characterize and emphasize the importance of this familial syndrome), is being used more commonly.